a-carson/modulation_fx/README.md

 ```angular2html
 python3 main.py --config 0
 ```
-where the config index is given by the table below.
+where the config index can be chosen from the table below (see `config.py`).

 ### Effect configurations
 The tables below show the parameter configurations for the 3 effects pedals considered.